coldnebo/neboland_build_system/BUILD.md

 ## Overview

-This server uses a two-pass build approach from source.
+This build system uses a two-pass build approach from source.

 * PASS1: The first pass injects values from `config.json`
   into `source/` files via the [Erubis](http://www.kuwata-lab.com/erubis/) templating engine and places the result